cea-trust-platform/trust-documentation/doc/source/srcs/num_meth/discretisation/polymac/index.rst

 	:align: center
 	:alt: Unknowns location in PolyMAC_P0

-	Figure C : Location of the unknowns when using PolyMAC_P0
+	Figure E : Location of the unknowns when using PolyMAC_P0

 PolyMAC_P0 is based on Multi Point Flux Approximation (MPFA) method.